Pointwise ergodic theorem for locally countable quasi-pmp graphs: Visible asymptotic averages on a graph

-\begin{remark} For a bounded weight function, instead of a cocycle, a stronger version of \cref{prepartition_into_average-approximating_sets} holds: the requirement of $\mu$-nowhere hyperfiniteness is unnecessary and the prepartition in the conclusion has a conull domain.
-This is proven in \cite{Miller-Tserunyan}*{8.8} and it is due to the fact that in this case of an actual bounded weight function instead of a cocycle, the analogue of \cref{prepartition_with_large_visibility} is much easier to prove and has a stronger conclusion. \end{remark}
+\begin{remark} For a bounded weight-function, instead of a cocycle, a stronger version of \cref{tiling_with_average-approximating_sets} holds: the requirement of $\mu$-nowhere hyperfiniteness is unnecessary and the tiling in the conclusion has a conull domain.
+This is proven in \cite{Miller-Ts:erg_hyp_dec}*{8.8} and it is due to the fact that in this case of an actual bounded weight-function instead of a cocycle, the analogue of \cref{tiling_with_large_visibility} is much easier to prove and has a stronger conclusion. \end{remark}